jewettaij/visfd/doc/doc_filter_mrc.md

 ***NOTE FOR IMOD USERS:***
 Some MRC files use signed bytes.
-This is a problem because for these files,
-IMOD reports all voxel brightnesses in the range from 0-255 instead of -128-127.
+This is a problem because for these files because IMOD reports all voxel brightnesses in the range from 0-255 instead of -128-127.
 This means that if IMOD reports that a voxel has brightness of "1", (for example),